- July 3, 2018

 In 2002, a second customer alleged, among other things, misrepresentation and violation of various state and federal securities laws.
 The second matter was settled for $68,000.

-If you or someone you know was a customer of Abraham Biderman or Palladium Capital Advisors and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer of Abraham Biderman or Palladium Capital Advisors and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.